Vietnam Visa Run 2019 – Process & Costs

 Article Update: We’ve completed the last visa run in October 2019.
 This version differs from the last one as you we’ve included more border crossings and details about each crossing.
 For now, it seems effortless to do a visa run and there is no limitation on the number of visa runs you can do.
 There are some talks about setting the limitations, but nothing actual still.

-Before heading to the border, be sure that you’ve acquired all the documents for getting a new Vietnamese visa.
+Before heading to the border, be sure to obtain all the documents for your new Vietnam visa.

-Here is the list of costs and all documents you’ll need for your visa run:
+Here is the list of required documents and costs:

-- Visa approval letter: Be sure that you get the visa approval letter at least a few days before actually going to do a visa run.
-It can be acquired through many travel agents.
-We always use services from Lynn in Da Nang, a lovely lady who did our letters so fast!
-The price for 3-month single entry approval letter is $25.
-Be sure that you have an original letter since on the land border the immigration requires the original one with the red stamp and signature.
-Be sure that the dates and the passport number is matching!
+Be sure that you acquire a visa approval letter at least a few days before doing a visa run.
+The easiest way to get your letter is by contacting local visa agents who’ll send you a letter in 2 – 3 days.
+We always use services from Lynn in Da Nang, a lovely lady who always sends us letters in 3 days!
+The price for a 3-month single entry approval letter is $25.
+Be sure to bring an original letter since, on the land border, the immigration asks for the original letter with the red stamp and signature.
+Check if the dates and passport numbers are matching.

-- Passport sized photos: Don’t forget a few photos.
-Even if you don’t have passport-sized photos, you can use scissors to make one.
-If you don’t come with the photos, there is a usual penalty of $2.
-Also, you have to pay at the border to make the passport photo which usually costs around $10 for a single photo!
-You can get photos everywhere in Vietnam and it won’t usually cost you more than 50 – 100k VND.
+Don’t forget to take a few passport-sized photos with you.
+Even if you don’t have photos that match the format, the immigration officer will hand the scissors to make the correct size (they aren’t strict about the size).
+If you don’t have photos, there is a penalty of $2 which differs depending on the border and ‘mood’ of immigration officers.
+Also, you have to pay at the border for a passport photo, which costs around $10 for a single photo!
+You can get photos everywhere in Vietnam, and it typically costs around 50,000 – 100,000 VND.